 While many older adults in Transylvania County have the income needed to support their desired lifestyle, others need part-time or full-time employment.
 According to the Census, 21.6% of adults over the age of 60 are in the labor force while only 12.4% of adults over the age of 65 are in the labor force.
+The percent of adults over the age of 65 in the labor force in North Carolina is 16.0% (Table 1).
 Employment for seniors can often be difficult due to physical limitations and prejudice.
 The Land of Sky Agency on Aging administers a Senior Community Services Employment Program that links low-income adults with training and work experience.
 The Transylvania County Library and NC Works also serve as resources for all residents, including older adults, with internet access and staff who are able to assist individuals seeking and applying for jobs.